Annotations

 }

 Mark a field as an output.
 An output port will be created on the component.
-The value specifies the index of the port relative to other output ports - all output ports must have a unique index.
+The optional weight value controls the position of the port relative to other output ports.

 Supported on fields of type Output